weblab-workshops/todo-react/README.md

 <br/>

 #### Hint
 Like we said, we want a component to represent a to-do item.
-Let's call it something like `TodoItem`.
+Let's call it something like `ListItem`.
 We want to be able to do something like
 ```html
 <ul>
   <ListItem />